ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 - Players are allowed to send their own map of choice to the referee to be played as a warm-up map before the match starts.
 - Warm-up maps may be sent to the referee through DMs, Discord, directly in the room, or any other media without restriction.
 - Warm-up maps may not exceed 3 minutes and 30 seconds.
-- It is forbidden to use the entire mappool as a warm-up.
+- Maps that are present in the corresponding stage's mappool may not be picked as a warm-up map.
 - Warm-up maps must be a 4K osu!mania map.

 ### Wildcard rules